$\mathbb{Z}_3$ quantum double in a superconducting wire array: Superconducting wire array with combinatorial gauge symmetry

 \section{Superconducting wire array with combinatorial gauge symmetry}

 Consider an array of superconducting wires as shown in Fig.~\ref{fig:wire}.
 An elementary building block depicted in Fig.~\ref{fig:wire}(b) consists of three horizontal ``gauge'' wires and three vertical ``matter'' wires coupled via Josephson junctions, forming a ``waffle'' like geometry.
-We further introduce an external magnetic flux threading each plaquette of an elementary waffle $\Phi = (n+\frac{1}{3})\Phi_0$, where $n$ is an integer and $\Phi_0 = \frac{h}{2e}$ is the flux quantum.
-The full array forms a two-dimensional honeycomb lattice with a waffle at each lattice site, and an extended gauge wire at each link.
+We further introduce an external magnetic flux threading each plaquette of an elementary waffle $\Phi = (n+\frac{1}{3})\Phi_0$, where $n$ is an integer and $\Phi_0 = \frac{h}{2e}$ is the flux quantum.~\footnote{In a more realistic experimental setup, instead of threading flux through the plaquette loops, one can instead replace the single Josephson junction between two crossing wires by ancillary loops forming a highly-asymmetric DC SQUID.
+The phase shift encoded in the $W$ matrix can be controlled by tuning the flux biases in the two arms of the SQUID.
+We refer readers to Ref.~\cite{CG2020arXiv} for a more detailed discussion on the experimental perspective.} The full array forms a two-dimensional honeycomb lattice with a waffle at each lattice site, and an extended gauge wire at each link.
 Notice that the gauge wires are shared between the sites whereas the matter wires are localized on each lattice site.
 Denoting the superconducting phases of the gauge wires as $\theta_i$ and the matter wires as $\phi_a$, the Hamiltonian of such an array can be written as

 where the Josephson coupling

 and the capacitance term

 In the above equations, $E_J$ is the Josephson energy of the junctions, the vector ${\bm Q}^T = (Q_1, Q_2, Q_3, q_1, q_2, q_3)$ denotes the charge of each gauge wire $Q_i$ and matter wire $q_a$, and ${\bm C}$ is a $6\times 6$ capacitance matrix of the waffle.
 The charges and phases are conjugate variables satisfying the standard commutation relations $[\theta_i, Q_j] = i \delta_{ij}$ and $[\phi_a, q_b] = i \delta_{ab}$.